zalan-toth/React-Movie-Application/README.md

 + /movies/trending/today - Provides movies that are trending today
 + /movies/playing - Provides movies that are currently playing
 + /similar OR /similar/:id OR /movies/:id/similar - Provides similar movies to the given one (stateful and parameterised)
++ /movies/:id/credits - Provides credits for a movie

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]